Plymouth scientists play key role in global Plankton Manifesto

 It has been produced by the Ocean Stewardship Coalition, an initiative of the UN Global Compact drawing together 30 experts from academia, industry, governments and other global organisations.

-Among its members are scientists representing the three partners in Marine Research Plymouth, reinforcing the city’s position at the global forefront of plankton research.
+Among its members are scientists representing the three partners in Marine Research Plymouth Alliance, reinforcing the city’s position at the global forefront of plankton research.

 They are: Professor Kevin Flynn, Plankton Ecologist at Plymouth Marine Laboratory (PML); David Johns, Head of the Continuous Plankton Recorder Survey operated by the Marine Biological Association (MBA); and Dr Abigail McQuatters-Gollop, Associate Professor in Marine Conservation at the University of Plymouth.